 Setting up a Baseline

-What you need to do to strengthen your student recruitment strategy is create baselines for your important keywords.
+What you need to do to strengthen your student recruitment strategy is to create baselines for your important keywords.
 To market intelligently, you need to understand how your ad campaigns affect one another.
 The reasonable approach is to focus on campaigns that convert and decrease ad spend on those that don’t, right?
 Here’s where baselines start to debunk this misconception.

 To create a baseline for performance you need to track conversions both overall and on a granular level, usually through Google Analytics.
 Once you get those standards you can begin to A/B or budgetary test your campaigns.
 Find which ones are not converting well or at all and decrease the ad spend on them.
 Continue to track and wait.
-After a few weeks you will notice a change in your data.
-This change is the effect that campaign had on your overall marketing endeavors.
+After a few weeks, you will notice a change in your data.
+This change is the effect that the campaign had on your overall marketing endeavors.